wieden-kennedy/pyrowire/docs/doc_sections/tutorial.rst

 The application parameters:
     * Text 'yo momma' to some number
-    * Receive a 'yo momma' joke back.
+    * Receive a 'yo momma' joke back
     * No profanity validation required
     * Inbound message must say 'yo momma' at some point